 How to Be More Mindful

-An essential ingredient of breaking any habitual, unconscious pattern is curiosity.
+An essential ingredient of breaking any unconscious, habitual patterns is curiosity.
 Being curious about your lifestyle will naturally help you become more aware of the times when your brain is jumping at warp-speed between too many things.
 Without trying to change or fix your behavior, simply take time to notice.

 Which brings us to the best way to learn how to be more mindful: practice.